 (former) art teacher from the same period, who - when I enquired after

-Mr Bell - informed me that he had died two or three years before.
-Although
+Mr. Bell - informed me that he'd died two or three years before.
+Although it's

-it's been about 30 years since I learned this, I still sometimes find myself
+been about 30 years since I learned this, I still sometimes find myself hoping

-hoping that he was mistaken and that Mr. Bell is still very much alive
+that he was mistaken and that Mr. Bell is still very much alive somewhere,

-his class, or how much I appreciated his lavish praise, encouragement,
+class, or how much I appreciated his lavish praise, encouragement, and

-and enthusiasm - but, whenever I look at that terrific NORMAN MINGO
+enthusiasm - but, whenever I look at that terrific NORMAN MINGO il-

 of DUNCANRIG's very own Mr. BOB BELL.
 He was just what a

 Here's to you, Mr. Bell (or can I call you Bob?) -